ntop/ntopng/doc/src/web_gui/flows.rst

   :align: center
   :alt: Live Flows Analysis Server Criteria

-Using the aggregation criteria "Server" it's possible to aggregate the live flows by the servers and understand the amount of flows, traffic and hosts having a particular server.
-By clicking on the icon at the left of the server, the user is going to jump to the live flow page with the selected server filtered.
-Instead, by clicking on the server, the user is going to jump to the host_details page of the selected server.
+You can use this aggregation criteria to cluster all flows targeting a specific server.
+Clicking on the flows icon, allows you to drill down to 5-tuple flow level.

 .. note::